nichowu/covid-19-cases-vs-tests-analysis/doc/covid-response.md

 level shows a stark contrast in the number of cases and deaths between Canada as USA.
-As of November 27th, 2020, there have been 241,906 deaths in the US and 11,799 deaths in Canada as per the countries’ official sources (Disease Control and Prevention 2020, @govCA).
+As of November 27th, 2020, there have been 241,906 deaths in the US and 11,799 deaths in Canada as per the countries’ official sources (Disease Control and Prevention 2020) (Canada 2020).
 Even if we account for some factors such as population densities, number of international airports, migration of people, climatic factors, etc. to understand the varied impact of COVID-19 on Canada and USA it still